franciscop/umbrella/src/documentation.md

     alert("There was an error: " + res.error);
   }

-  // Find the form and submit it by ajax u("form.login").ajax(success, error);
+  // Find the form and handle it through ajax when it's submitted u("form.login").ajax(success, error);
 });
 ```